Mago281/Matplotlib-Project/README.md

 ---

-*Step 4:	Calculate quartiles, find outliers, and create a box plot*
+*Step 4:	Quartiles Calculation and Outlier Identification*

+Calculated the final tumor volume of each mouse across four treatment regimens—Capomulin, Ramicane, Infubinol, and Ceftamin.
+Subsequently, I generated box plots to visualize the distribution of tumor volume, identifying outliers such as the Infubinol drug.

 Calculated the final tumor volume of each mouse across four of the treatment regimens:  Capomulin, Ramicane, Infubinol, and Ceftamin